-1. &lt;u>Status of savings deposits when notice is required.
+Status of savings deposits when notice is required.
 If the reporting institution exercises its right to require written notice of an intended withdrawal in connection with a savings deposit, the deposit continues to be a savings deposit and should not be reclassified as a time deposit.
-Where written notice actually is required by the depository institution and such notice is received from a depositor, the savings deposit becomes a demand deposit after expiration of the notice period and should be reported in Item A.1.a, A.1.b, or A.1.c, as appropriate.
+Where written notice actually is required by the depository institution and such notice is received from a depositor, the savings deposit after expiration of the notice period should be reported in Item A.1.a, A.1.b, A.1.c, or A.2., as appropriate.